aywengo/schema-registry-action/README.md

 ---

-Made with ❤️ by the Schema Registry Action team
+Made with ❤️ for Kafka Community